 - In 2014-15, 1,872 students engaged in over 22,000 service hours to benefit members of the community through health education and services, advocacy, outreach, and capacity building projects.

-- This is the fifth consecutive year we were named to the Honor Roll; we are the only health science center in Texas admitted and one of eight nationally.
+- This is the seventh consecutive year we were named to the Honor Roll; we are the only health science center in Texas admitted and one of ten nationally.

-- Community-campus engagement has now been highlighted and promoted in seven annual community service learning conferences.
+- Community-campus engagement has now been highlighted and promoted in nine annual community service learning conferences.

 Honorees are chosen based on selection factors, including the scope and innovation of service projects, the extent to which service-learning is embedded in the curriculum, the school’s commitment to long-term campus-community partnerships, and measurable community outcomes as a result of service.